Posts

 2. Increase productivity: Digitizing manufacturing operations means no more manual, paper-based data collection or record-keeping.
 Workers have more time to run their equipment, execute shop floor tasks, and find solutions to problems.

-3. Boost data accuracy: People are prone to making mistakes, but digital data capture and validation can help offset human error and improve accuracy.
+3. Boost data accuracy: People are prone to making mistakes, but shop floor data capture and validation can help offset human error and improve accuracy.

 4. Improved workforce management: Digital skills tracking and AI-based workforce analytics can help optimize production operations and maximize worker output.